 B.M. in Music Education

-The Elmhurst College Department of Music endorses the ideals and subject areas that are traditionally listed in liberal arts curricula.
+The Elmhurst University Department of Music endorses the ideals and subject areas that are traditionally listed in liberal arts curricula.

 Further, the Department of Music recognizes preparation of well-qualified teachers of music as a legitimate aspect of the liberal arts program.
 This commitment to a special program in the context of a liberal arts setting is a major strength in our preparation of music teachers.